Frequently Asked Questions

 +What is Music Therapy?

 Music Therapy is the purposeful use of music within a therapeutic relationship (a safe and confidential space) to work towards health related goals.
 Curious about learning more?
-Check out our What is Music Therapy page!
+Check out our the Canadian Association for Music Therapy.
+It's important to know that no previous experience in music therapy, music playing or lessions is required.
+The only pre-req is to enjoy music, on any level.

 +How is it different from verbal (talk) therapy?